11best/webapp_hw2/README.md

 # CS369 Web application development HOMEWORK 2

 ### A website for character infomation from anime Love Live!
-Nijigasaki Gakuen School Idol Doukoukai.
+Nijigasaki Gakuen School Idol Doukoukai. using Reactjs and material-ui
 ___

 ## How to install